NCCIH Website Information and Policies

 Does NCCIH endorse products or other websites?

 No, NCCIH does not endorse or recommend any commercial products, processes, or services.
 The information on NCCIH's website may not be used for advertising or product endorsement purposes.
-Any use of a 3rd-party image/logo or participation in or use of a 3rd-party website does not imply endorsement.
-NCCIH may “follow,” “Like,” “mention,” or “tag” non-government organizations on 3rd-party sites, but this does not indicate endorsement of that organization or of its views or site content.
+Any use of a third-party image/logo or participation in or use of a third-party website does not imply endorsement.
+NCCIH may “follow,” “Like,” “mention,” or “tag” non-government organizations on third-party sites, but this does not indicate endorsement of that organization or of its views or site content.

 What is NCCIH's linking policy?